Book My Growth Assessment

 The TTGC Approach

-Through The Glass Creatives designs brand experiences that are architected around the Peak-End Rule.
-We do not treat the patient journey as a linear sequence of equivalent touchpoints.
-We identify the peak and end moments and allocate premium creative resources to ensure they are the most polished, emotionally resonant moments in the experience.
+Through The Glass Creatives builds brand experiences around the Peak-End Rule.
+We do not treat the patient journey as a flat line of equal moments.
+We find the peak and the end.
+Then we put premium creative work into them.
+The goal is to make them the most polished and moving parts of the visit.

 Photo by Andy Lee on Pexels